How long is chesil beach

 In addition to its avian residents, Chesil Beach is teeming with marine life.
 The waters surrounding the beach are rich in nutrients, creating an ideal environment for a wide range of sea creatures.
 Snorkelers and scuba divers can explore the kelp forests and rocky reefs, where they may encounter fascinating marine species like spider crabs, sea anemones, and colorful fish.

-See also How long do budgies sleep
+See also How long does cosmocol take to work

 The beach also attracts marine mammals, including seals and dolphins.
 If you’re lucky, you may spot them swimming or basking in the sun near the shores of Chesil Beach.